Apply now to reserve your place in Bologna, Italy.

-PROGRAM COST: $4,995 + airfare (Includes: tuition — 3 credits, accommodations, all breakfasts, welcome and farewell meals, travel insurance, program activities and cultural events).
-Internship program: $4,495 + airfare.
+PROGRAM COST: $4,995 USD + airfare.
+(Includes: Tuition – 3 credits, Italian lessons, interpreters, travel insurance, farewell dinner, accommodations and most meals in dorms, program activities and cultural events).

 GENERAL LOCATION: The north-central Italian city of Bologna, in the lovely Emilia Romagna region.

 FOCUS: Multimedia journalism about one of the political and cultural crossroads of Europe.

 CONTACT: Questions about the Bologna Project?
 Contact Program Director Michael Finch at: email@example.com